 Should you avoid buying an older Toyota Camry?

 If this list of Toyota Camry problems has you worried, it’s ok to think about considering another car.
 Compare this with my list of Kia Forte problems, and you will see that the 2013 Camry is a bit of a dud.
+As a matter of fact, this list of issues was longer than my list of 2015 BMW 328i problems (a car not known for being very reliable).

 However, think about this: there are a lot of well-documented problems with the 2010 Honda Fit.
 But I happen to own one, and I can tell you that I haven’t yet experienced any of those issues.